deonpollard/SmartBackup/README.md

 ### Run SmartBackup
-- SmartBackup R2.3 is only available for Windows environments
+- SmartBackup ```R2.3``` is only available for Windows environments
 - MacOS and Linux Versions will shortly be released
 - When invoked from cmdline status and progress for each tenant will be shown as indicated below

 [![sbu run](images/Vault02.png)](http://www.acuworkflow.com)

-##### Optional Arguments
+#### Optional Arguments
-The following parameters can optionally be passed as arguments on cmdiline invocation ``-t or --tenantfile path\smartbackup.csv`` Path and filename of *TenantsFile*.
+The following parameters can optionally be passed as arguments on cmdline invocation

+``-t or --tenantfile path\smartbackup.csv`` Path and filename of *TenantsFile*.
 If not supplied will default to SmartBackup.csv in current execution folder.
 Smartbackup will terminate if file not found.

 ``-l or --logfile path\smartbackup.csv`` Path and filename of *LogFile*.
 If not supplied will default to SmartBackup.log in current execution folder.
 If not found will attempt to create one in current execution folder.
 Smartbackup will terminate if it cannot be created.